SvenSerneels/direpack/README.md

 =============

 - Detailed documentation can be found in the [ReadTheDocs page](https://direpack.readthedocs.io/en/latest/index.html).
-- A more extensive description on the background is presented in the [`direpack` vignette](https://arxiv.org/abs/2006.01635).
+- A more extensive description on the background is presented in the [official `direpack` publication](https://www.sciencedirect.com/science/article/pii/S235271102200200X).
 - Examples on how to use each of the `dicomo`, `ppdire`, `sprm` and `sudire` classes are presented as Jupyter notebooks in the [examples](https://github.com/SvenSerneels/direpack/blob/master/examples) folder
 - Furthemore, the [docs](https://github.com/SvenSerneels/direpack/blob/master/docs) folder contains a few markdown files on usage of the classes.